l0uisgrange/ada-2025-project/README.md

 ## ⚙️ Quickstart

 1. Clone the repository
-2. Open a terminal and execute `python -m venv /PATH/TO/ada-2025-project/.venv` to create a virtual environment
+2. Open a terminal and execute `python -m venv /PATH/TO/PROJECT/.venv` to create a virtual environment
 3. Execute `pip install -r requirements.txt` to install the project dependencies

-_Note: the datasets will be downloaded automatically when running the first script._
+_Note: the datasets will be downloaded automatically from [Kabble](https://www.kaggle.com/datasets/fejwiehf3928uhcwa/ada-2025-project-bald) when running the Notebook._

 ## 🗄️ Project structure